kishwarbd/kishwarbd.github.io/_pages/about.md

 * [September 4, 2018] Our paper titled “Exploiting Spatio-Temporal Diversity for Water Saving in Geo-Distributed Data Centers” has been published in [IEEE Transactions on Cloud Computing](https://www.computer.org/web/tcc).

-* [August 15, 2018] I presented our work titled “Energy Demand Response Modeling for High Performance Computing Systems” at [ModSim 2018](https://www.bnl.gov/modsim2018/).
+* [August 15, 2018] Our poster titled “Energy Demand Response Modeling for High Performance Computing Systems” has been accepted in [ModSim 2018](https://www.bnl.gov/modsim2018/).

 * [August 2, 2018] I will serve in the Program Committee for International Conference on Computing, Networking and Communications ([ICNC 2019](http://www.conf-icnc.org/2019/)).